Raum (king): Raum the Old

-Descendants of Raum Nórson
+Descendants of King Raum, son of Nór

 Descendants of Gudbrand

 Gudbrand inherited the valley (now known as Gudbrandsdalen) from his father Raum.
 King Gudbrand was father of King Audleif (Auðleifr), father of King Gudmund (Guðmundr), father of Gudbrand who refused to be king, gave himself an earl's name (Jarl Guðbrand) instead, as he wanted to become the mightiest earl (or most rich) in the northern lands.
 Jarl Gudbrand's son was Jarl Geirmund (Geirmundr), father of Jarl Hródgeir (Hróðgeirr), father of Gudbrand who refused the title of jarl (earl) and called himself hersir (cf. centaurion, chief of a hundred) as did his descendants.